laithrafid/bookstore_user-api/README.md

 ```
 4. make sure path works , tip add special log for when to load into package

-#Programing tip for new features/functions creation start in this order:
+#Programing tip for new features/functions creation , always start in this order:
 1. domain
-2. service
+2. service (services Integration with other Rest service providers)
-3. controller
-3. urlmappings
+3. Database
+4. controller
+5. App Server(Gin,Urlmappings)